JordanDorey/squiz/README.md

 -   Open small window with the currently open buffers with "->" denoting the currently focused buffer
 -   Open small window with the currently open buffers with "~" denoting that this buffer has been modified
--   Pressing tab will show a preview of the buffer under the cursor, within this window you are able to set this a your focused buffer by pressing enter
 -   "dd" in the squiz window will close the buffer under the cursor
--   "S" in the squiz or preview window will open the buffer in a split view

 ---